Getting married?🥂 Get a free consultation with the artist, Danny 🧑🎨️. Click here to start!

 When ordering, please check with us, if your wedding date is less than 6-7 weeks away.

-If you weren’t able to use one of our texts, we’ll be happy to do your own custom text–as long as your time frame permits it.
-Please send your text in WORD document format.
-There is an additional charge if we receive it in JPEG or a PDF format.
-If you need translation to Hebrew there will be an additional translator’s fee.
+If you can’t find one of our texts to suit you, we’ll be happy to use your own custom text–if your time frame permits it.
+Please send your text in a WORD document format.
+There is an additional charge if we receive the text in PDF or a JPG/photo format, in addition to our typical charge of $85 for personalization\setup of the text.
+If you need a translation to Hebrew, there will be an additional translator’s fee – the translation is done by a professional translator and the fee is determined by the text’s length.

-Our texts are lithographs – a high resolution giclee art print.
-If you have your own calligrapher and want themto write your text by hand, you can order the ketubah without a text (blank text area).
+Our texts are lithographs – an artist’s high resolution giclee art print.
+If you have your own calligrapher and want them to write your text by hand, you can order the ketubah without a text (blank text area).
+The cost of the ketubah is the same.

 Usually, within 5-7 weeks of finalizing your order, your ketubah will be ready for shipping.
 That date may be delayed somewhat, if the personalization approval process is prolonged.
 For our part, we do everything in our powers to expedite the work process, but please take into account, that we have a peak wedding season when we are busier (March to November) and that we are closed on the Jewish holidays.
 If your wedding date is earlier than 6 weeks from ordering, then contact us by email or telephone.
 We will try to accommodate you, if it is at all possible.